PERFECTN0THING/READ/README.md

 ⋆˚꩜｡ ⋮ ⸝⸝INFP 4w5⸝⸝

+⋆˚꩜｡ ⋮ ⸝⸝autistic⸝⸝

+ ⋆˚꩜｡ ⋮ ⸝⸝i usually don't need tone tags, but i'll let you know if i'm confused with your tone or anything .⸝⸝

 ⋆˚꩜｡ ⋮ ⸝⸝do not copy/take major inspo from me!! minor inspo is fine .⸝⸝

 ⋆˚꩜｡ ⋮ ⸝⸝usually afk either cause i'm busy or i'm stressed/burnt out . w2i preferred . although sometimes i disconnect cause of my interenet/if i was afk for too long . because of this sometimes i miss chats or whispers sent to me , i'm sorry for this i swear i'm not ignoring you </3⸝⸝